perspectivesonatheme/patterns/Core/Interfaces.md

 - standard cables and jacks (as compared to "hard-wired")
 - data interchange formats like JSON and XML
 - monads allow monadic types to be composed in a uniform way (e.g. Haskell's do notation)
+- cell membranes that allow inflow/outflow of chemicals?

 [consensus](Diversity.md#consensus): having a single common interface can be more efficient than having multiple custom interfaces
 [media](Media.md)